- 5 minutes to read

 Diagram Level and Mermaid Type

-Container (L2) C4Container Services and technology inside a boundary
+Container (L2) C4Container Services and technology inside a system boundary

 Component (L3) C4Component Internal structure of a single service